Skip to Content

 A bridge over the Parana River between Brazil and Paraguay

 Winner: South America because it offers all climate types.
-There are snowy mountains, tropical beaches, and everything in between.
-Central America only offers a tropical climate.

 6. Accommodation

 Winner: Both regions offer all types of accommodation options.
-Neither is really better.

 7. Geographical Diversity and Natural Beauty